History Course Offerings

 AP US History · 450

 This course is for advanced history students who have achieved high performance in previous history classes.
 Students will study a college curriculum with collegiate-level expectations and workload.
 The primary focus is to prepare the students for the national AP exam; thus, the class is conducted in a more teacher-directed manner than non-AP classes.
 American history from pre-colonial times through the 1970s is covered in depth.
 Students will become well-versed in essay writing and higher-level thinking skills of evaluation, analysis, and synthesis.
-The interpretation of primary sources and differing methods of data presentation are incorporated at every level, as are map skills.
-Summer reading is extensive and required.

-Prerequisites: 90 in Previous Honors Level History and English Courses or AP European History with 85 average · Departmental Approval
+Prerequisites: 90 in Previous Honors Level History and English Courses or AP European History with 85 average

 *Students seeking admittance into this course against departmental recommendations will be required to submit a writing sample from a previous history course.